carbon-language/carbon-lang/llvm/docs/CMake.rst

 #.
 Open a shell.
 Your development tools must be reachable from this shell
    through the PATH environment variable.

 #.
-Create a directory for containing the build.
-It is not supported to build
+Create a build directory.
+Building LLVM in the source
-   LLVM on the source directory. cd to this directory:
+   directory is not supported. cd to this directory:

    .. code-block:: console

      $ mkdir mybuilddir
      $ cd mybuilddir

 #.
-Execute this command on the shell replacing `path/to/llvm/source/root` with
+Execute this command in the shell replacing `path/to/llvm/source/root` with
    the path to the root of your LLVM source tree:

    .. code-block:: console

      $ cmake path/to/llvm/source/root

-   CMake will detect your development environment, perform a series of test and generate the files required for building LLVM.
+   CMake will detect your development environment, perform a series of tests, and generate the files required for building LLVM.
 CMake will use default values for all build parameters.
-See the `Options and variables`_ section for fine-tuning your build
+See the `Options and variables`_ section for a list of build parameters that you can modify.

    This can fail if CMake can't detect your toolset, or if it thinks that the environment is not sane enough.
-On this case make sure that the toolset that you intend to use is the only one reachable from the shell and that the shell itself is the correct one for you development environment.
+In this case, make sure that the toolset that you intend to use is the only one reachable from the shell, and that the shell itself is the correct one for your development environment.
 CMake will refuse to build MinGW makefiles if you have a POSIX shell reachable through the PATH environment variable, for instance.
-You can force CMake to use a given build tool, see the `Usage`_ section.
+You can force CMake to use a given build tool; for instructions, see the `Usage`_ section, below.

 #.
-After CMake has finished running, proceed to use IDE project files or start
+After CMake has finished running, proceed to use IDE project files, or start
    the build from the build directory:

    .. code-block:: console